-I’ve only had one negative reaction and he was pissed so was dismissed instantly which did annoy him even more.
-I wont entertain anyone drunk anymore.
+I’ve only had one negative reaction and this was when I first started going out and this guy was pissed.
+He was dismissed instantly which annoyed him even more.
+I won’t tolerate anyone drunk anymore.

-I was with a group of friends that day and they stepped in and as a group we fired him off.
-He was being very abusive verbally, mainly because he’d been rebuked and saying things he problably wouldnt have said had he not been drunk.
+I was with a group of friends that day and they stepped in and as a group, we fired him off.
+He was being very abusive verbally, mainly because he’d been rebuked and saying things he probably wouldn’t have said had he not been drunk.

-I have seen him since as he does come in my local pub occassionaly and he has apologised profusely.
+I have seen him since as he does come to my local pub occasionally and he has apologised profusely.